 Can a Family Member Adopt My Baby?
 [And Should They?]

-You contact a lawyer or adoption professional and complete what’s called a “kinship adoption” or “family adoption.”
+You can contact a lawyer or adoption professional and complete what’s called a “kinship adoption” or “family adoption.”
 It seems to be a win-win situation — your relative is prepared to raise a child, you can continue pursuing your goals, and you will still see your child on a regular basis.

 But, while kinship adoption may seem ideal on the surface, “giving a baby up” for adoption to a relative can actually have some serious complications.
 You may want to consider the following factors before “giving your child up” for adoption to a family member.